What causes Williams Syndrome?

 My child has been diagnosed with Williams Syndrome.
 Does this mean they have a heart condition?

 Many children reach the diagnosis of Williams Syndrome through their heart condition.
-If your child is diagnosed with Williams Syndrome because of another reason, they should be referred to a cardiologist to ensure they do not also have a heart problem.
+If your child is diagnosed with Williams Syndrome because of another symptom, they should be referred to a cardiologist to ensure they do not also have a heart problem.
 The cardiologist will then be able to clarify whether any tiredeness or breathing problems relate to their heart.

 What is the life expectancy of someone with Williams Syndrome?

 Williams Syndrome does not generally cause a significant reduction in life expectancy unless there is a significant heart or kidney condition.
 The premature ageing of organs caused by the condition can mean that a person with Williams Syndrome, whilst able to enjoy a relatively long and healthy life, might not have the same life expectancy as a person without Williams Syndrome.

 My Williams Syndrome child has feeding problems.
 What do I do?